hazardous-sun/ouroboros-fs/README.md

 the network are **sharded** (split) and distributed across all nodes.
 The network is **self-healing**: it detects node failures, automatically respawns them, and reintegrates them into the ring by syncing the network state.

+It also includes an optional **gateway service** that acts as a single entry point, automatically proxying client requests to any healthy node in the ring.

 ---

 ## Core Features